yalevras/obsidian/Brain/Work/2 ryamcs and cfs and oyou can run any any linux command ough weeks.md

 we were reading slower than it would output and there would be issues

-it should be fine now which is why we picked this. it would be good to know or just support the sensor if theres any problems using a new data rate. check the imu cfs code, potentially change the rate at which things are read or buffer sizes, does it overwhelm imu cpu usage, serial drivers
+it should be fine now which is why we picked this. it would be good to know or just support the sensor if theres any problems using a new data rate. check the imu cfs code, potentially change the rate at which things are read or buffer sizes, does it overwhelm imu cpu usage, serial drivers? max 15 measures at a time 10 hz (should be getting 12.5 per second)